Scrumpis/iwgc-circos/README.md

 For additional information, the [Circos](https://circos.ca/) website offers very detailed tutorials for the generation of Circos plots and tracks beyond the scope of these standard genomics tracks.

 ### Example:
 The below Circos plot illustrates all tracks producable by iwgc-circos.
 Select as many of them as you would like for your output.
-All values are normalized, gene density is square-root transformed, and repeat density is power three transformed for automation and visualiztion purposes.
+All values are normalized, gene density is square-root transformed, and repeat density is power three transformed for automation and visualization purposes.
 Ideogram tick label units are the default 1Mb (50 = 50Mb).
 - a.
 Karyotype illustrating chromosomes, chromosome position, and telomere presense (distal grey boxes)
 - b.
 Gene density, more blue is more gene rich, more yellow is less gene rich
 - c.
 Repeat density, more red is more repeat rich, more yellow is less repeat rich